nkeim/philatracks/README.md

 Python modules for combining particle tracking of jammed 2D packings with oscillatory rheology.

+[Documentation is available online](https://philatracks.readthedocs.org/en/latest/) and in the source code.

 Written by [Nathan Keim](http://www.seas.upenn.edu/~nkeim/), a member of the [Penn Complex Fluids Lab](http://arratia.seas.upenn.edu).

 Portions of this code were used in data analysis for